Clay County License Hearing Guide

 How to Prepare

 - Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, video footage (if available), or any documentation that challenges the accuracy of the police report or the breath/blood test results.
+This may include witness statements, dashcam footage, or medical records.

-- Consider Hiring a DUI Attorney: A DUI attorney experienced in North Carolina law can be invaluable in navigating the ALR process.
-They can help you understand your rights, gather evidence, and present a strong defense at the hearing.
-They understand the nuances of North Carolina DUI law and the ALR procedures.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced in handling ALR hearings can be invaluable.
+They can help you gather evidence, prepare your case, and represent you at the hearing.

 Possible Outcomes

-- Suspension Upheld: If the DMV proves its case, your license suspension will be upheld.
+- Suspension Upheld: If the DMV finds sufficient evidence that you were driving under the influence, your license suspension will be upheld.

-- Suspension Overturned: If you successfully challenge the DMV's evidence, your license suspension will be overturned, and your driving privileges will be restored.
+- Suspension Overturned: If the DMV finds insufficient evidence, your license suspension will be overturned, and your driving privileges will be restored.

 Hardship/Restricted License in North Carolina

-- What You Can Drive For: A restricted license typically limits you to driving to and from work, school, medical appointments, and other essential activities.
+- What You Can Drive For: A hardship license typically restricts you to driving for specific purposes, such as commuting to and from work, attending classes, or going to medical appointments.

 Getting Your License Back